Posted on

 • Avoid exposure to pollutants: minimize exposure to environmental toxins and pollutants that can burden your natural drainage pathways.
 Bioenergetic testing can help identify the specific toxins that may be blocking your energetic connections between organ systems.

 • Get enough sleep: a good night’s sleep allows your body to repair and rejuvenate, supporting the natural drainage process.
-This supports part of your lymphatic system, which is your Glymphatic System.
+This process supports part of your lymphatic system, which is your Glymphatic System.

 Take care of your body’s natural drainage pathways, and your body will be much more effective in detoxification.
 Start implementing the tips mentioned in this article and listen to your body’s needs.
 With a little effort and attention, you can support the efficient functioning of your natural drainage pathways and enjoy a healthier, more vibrant life.